 The ratings measure the energy and carbon emission efficiency of a property using a grade from A to G. An A rating is the most efficient while G is the least efficient.
 The average efficiency grade to date is D. All homes are measured using the same calculations so you can compare the energy efficiency of different properties.

 What recommendations will an EPC contain?

 An EPC will provide a detailed report on the property, showing what can be done to help reduce the amount of energy used, and the carbon dioxide emitted.
 It will include:

-• Summary of the key elements in the property that have impact on its performance rating, such as windows, heating systems and controls.
+• Summary of the key elements in the property that have an impact on its performance ratings, such as windows, heating systems and controls.

 • Suggested improvements, like fitting loft insulation.